 In order to maintain liability protection, you must maintain the corporate veil.
 The corporate veil is said to be pierced when the business owner of the LLC no longer has limited liability protection.
 This can occur for several reasons.
 The most common (and preventable) is keeping personal and business finances separate.
 Starting a business checking account is the first step.

 A single-member LLC must take greater precautions than a multi-member LLC when it comes to piercing the corporate veil.
 This is because owners are often managers.
 And as such, they may commingle personal and business finances.

 To prevent piercing the corporate veil:

-- Do not commingle finances
+- Do not commingle personal and business finances

-- Adhere to single-member LLC operating agreement
+- Create and maintain single-member LLC operating agreement

 - Stay in good standing with the state